Wrongful Death Lawyer in Chicago

 Wrongful death cases often settle out of court and do not proceed to a lengthy trial.
 In many cases, a settlement is preferred because court litigation can be time-consuming, costly, and stressful.
 However, there are cases where going to court may be the better option.
 An example is when the insurance company is not willing to pay a fair amount, or is negotiating in bad faith.

-Before litigation starts, the judge may require both parties to undergo formal mediation.
+Before litigation starts, the judge may require both parties to undergo formal mediation where an unbiased third party works between the two parties to try and come to an agreement.
 Getting the help of a mediator could increase your chance of arriving at a fair agreement with the other party.

 Of course, the decision on whether to settle or to litigate depends primarily on your preference.
 Talk to a reliable attorney to properly weigh your options and your chances of getting rightfully compensated.